software-engineering-amsterdam/software-construction/2014-2015/README.md

  - Week 13: Exam: Thursday, March 26th, 9:00-12:00, SP H0.08.
  - Week 19: Resit: Wednesday, May 5th, 13:00-16:00, SP F1.02

-Starting in Week 7 we'll feature an interactive "hour of code" each Monday and Tuesday, at 14:00 where teams will present their code an explain their design decisions.
+Starting in Week 7 we'll feature an interactive "hour of code" each Monday and Tuesday where teams will present their code an explain their design decisions

+- Monday: 14:00-15:00
+- Tuesday: 9:15-10:15

 These sessions are meant to help each other and provide constructive feedback.

 Team allocations (part-timers get preference for Mondays):